 But I also know that nothing is more fleeting than a technological advantage.
-All new marketing techniques and technologies eventually settle down and become part of the overall tool kit.
+All new techniques and technologies eventually settle down and become part of the overall tool kit.
 As a result, I also developed a reputation for providing polite, yet direct and candid, input.
 It is true that what is considered insubordination in a staffer becomes a charming eccentricity in a consultant.

 In 2004, one of my clients said they could renew my contract.
 Or hire me.
 So I joined educational technology and publishing company Pearson for four years with the title of SVP Marketing.
 I first worked with the U.S. assessment and testing businesses but later with all the K-12 education businesses, providing leadership in branding and marketing strategy as well as acting as an internal consultant on marketing best practices.

 Oh, and I was an award-winning journalist.
 On radio and television, and in print and online.
 That kind of experience has been helpful as I still do a lot of public speaking and write essays.
-Even after leaving journalism full time, I wrote a regular column for Seattle Weekly and the Puget Sound Business Journal, was the in-house, on-camera technology industry analyst for KCPQ-TV Seattle’s news programs, did regular interviews with NPR stations and many mainstream media outlets (including the diametrically opposed New York Times and Fox & Friends) and even emceed a number of charity auctions.
+Even after leaving journalism full time, I wrote a regular column for Eastsideweek / Seattle Weekly and the Puget Sound Business Journal, was the in-house, on-camera technology industry analyst for KCPQ-TV Seattle’s news programs, did regular interviews with NPR stations and many mainstream media outlets (including the diametrically opposed New York Times and Fox & Friends) and even emceed a number of charity auctions.

-I now write a regular commentary column for the tech news site GeekWire, and contribute to the NPR education site MindShift and the edtech newsletter and site EdSurge.
-But I consider it analysis, not reporting.
+I wrote a long-running commentary column and other contributions for the tech news site GeekWire, and have contributed to the NPR education site MindShift and the edtech newsletter and resource site EdSurge.
+Much of it has been analysis, not reporting.